Designing a mobile concept for Nintendo's quirky multiplayer third-persoon shooter, Splatoon 3.

 Splatoon 3 is a third-person shooter game and the third entry in the Splatoon series.
 It was released in September 2022, and as of December 2022 has sold over 10.13 million units worldwide.
 The series is best known for its quirky and bright aesthetics, as well as interesting gameplay mechanics that set it apart from other games in the shooter genre.

-While it’s unlikely that Nintendo would even consider giving Splatoon a mobile counterpart, cross-platform games undoubtedly reach wider audiences.
+By making Splatoon 3 available across multiple platforms, it can reach a wider audience.
 Games such as Genshin Impact and Fortnite have amassed great success due to their availability on PC, console, and mobile.

-Business thinking aside, I wanted to challenge myself by seeing how a game’s UI and UX experience changes from one platform to another, and how to make the transition as consistent as possible.
-I thought, what better way to do this than with a game that I have sunk countless hours into, and Splatoon 3 was the natural decision.
+Business thinking aside, I wanted to challenge myself by seeing how a game’s UI/UX experience changes from one platform to another, and how to make the transition as consistent as possible.

 Before starting any sketches, I thought about Splatoon 3’s current user flow, in particular, focusing on a player choosing to participate in a Turf War.
 While Splatoon 3 has a single player campaign, I chose to focus on the multiplayer aspect as it’s Splatoon 3’s main selling point and most of the assets used in this section are reused or restructured in the single player campaign.